gunakarchalla/fcm-tutorial/README.md

 ## Requirements

 Python version 3.8.
 The Python versions 3.9 and later ones may cause some dependencies issues and are not yet fully supported by the `fcmpy` package.
-But the main functions of the package also work with versions 3.9, 3.10 and 3.11.
+However, the main functions of the package _should_ work with versions 3.9, 3.10 and 3.11.

 ## Installation

+> [!NOTE]
-> **ℹ️ Note:** <br> This guide assists in setting up JupyterLab and Python dependencies.
-If you're already comfortable with Python, feel free to use your preferred setup process.
+> This guide assists in setting up JupyterLab and Python dependencies.
+> If you're already comfortable with Python, feel free to use your preferred setup process.

-### Linux / macOS setup
+### With conda

 1. Verify your Python version: